grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 In that Statement, they did not need to care about the exact values held by the DTO, so they just created an anonymous instance.
 In this particular case, using constrained non-determinism not only simplified the creation of the DTO, but it even allowed them to completely decouple the Statement from the DTO's structure.

-#### Use patterns such as factory methods or builders to hide away the complexity and provide some good default values for the parts you don't care about
+#### Use patterns such as factory methods or builders

-When all else fails, I use factory methods and builders to ease the pain of creating DTOs.
+When all else fails, I use factory methods and builders to ease the pain of creating DTOs to hide away the complexity and provide some good default values for the parts I don't care about

-A factory method can be useful if there is single distinguishing factor about the particular instance that I want to create.
+A factory method can be useful if there is a single distinguishing factor about the particular instance that I want to create.
 For example:

 ```csharp
 public UserDto AnyUserWith(params Privilege[] privileges)